SirBomble/baasscheduler/README.md

 ## Configuration

 All runtime settings are stored in `appsettings.json`.
+The file is looked up relative to the executable by default but you can pass a custom path with `--config <file>` when running or installing the service.
 An example configuration is provided in `examples/appsettings.example.json` along with simple test scripts under `examples/scripts`.
 Copy the example file to `appsettings.json` and adjust the script paths to quickly try the